How much are vet fees?

 What are some of the disadvantages of pet insurance?

 Pet insurance won’t necessarily cover everything.
 While all policies are different, generally insurers will exclude pre-existing conditions – these are typically defined as injuries or illnesses that your pet had before you took out the policy.

 Other common exclusions include elective treatments (like de-sexing if your policy does not cover routine care) and illnesses that could be prevented by vaccines (such as kennel cough).
-It’s important to carefully read the product disclosure statement so you understand what you will and won’t be covered for.
+It’s important to carefully read the product disclosure statement of any policy you’re considering, so you understand what you will and won’t be covered for.

 Limited options for older pets

 Generally, it can be beneficial to buy pet insurance when your cat or dog is still a kitten or puppy.
 This is because as your pet ages, it’s more likely to develop health issues that could be excluded as pre-existing conditions if you decide to switch policies.
-This means you’re unlikely to get better coverage for an older pet with pre-existing conditions if you decide to change policies down the track.
+This means you may not be able to get better coverage for an older pet with pre-existing conditions if you decide to change policies down the track.

 Pet parents will typically also need to sit through a waiting period before they can make a claim.
 For example, about a month after taking out pet insurance, Ashleigh was told Lexy would need an operation on her other leg.

 Even though Lexy was now insured, the policy had a six-month waiting period for certain leg injuries.
 This meant Ashleigh couldn’t claim on this surgery and had to foot another $3,000 vet bill.